Windows OS Hub

 pnputil /scan-devices

-Close the command prompt and restart the computer.
-Windows 11 should automatically detect your network adapter and install a suitable driver from the Driver Store.
-You can then proceed with the Windows 11 installation.
+Close the command prompt and restart your computer.
+Windows 11 should automatically detect your network adapter and install the appropriate driver from the Driver Store.
+You can then proceed with installing Windows 11 using your Microsoft account.

-Unused device drivers can be manually removed from the Windows Driver Store.
+You can manually remove unused device drivers from the Windows Driver Store.

 To avoid installing device drivers manually, you can add the network drivers to the Windows ISO/WIM installation image.